Jason-D123/comp122-s23/syllabus.md

 ## Course Requirements:
   1. You must know how to program in Java.
-  1. You to have direct and continual access to a computer, that is brought to class.
+  1. You must have direct and continual access to a laptop computer, which is to be brought to class.
   1. You should be familiar with the Linux CLI (command line interface)
   1. You must access and learn numerous tools and online resources.